intel-unesp-mcp/infieri2019-session1/README.md

 a cluster.
 During the hands-on activities of Part 2 you will have the opportunity to exercise some of these computing models.

-### 1.4 Knights Landing the Second Generation of Xeon Phi Architecture
+### 1.4 Knights Landing the Second Generation of Xeon Phi™ Architecture

-Recently, a second generation of Intel Xeon Phi architecture was released with the code-name Knights Landing (KNL), offering additional support for vector processing, power efficient scaling and local memory bandwidth.
+Recently, a second generation of Intel® Xeon Phi™ architecture was released with the code-name Knights Landing (KNL), offering additional support for vector processing, power efficient scaling and local memory bandwidth.
 The novelty of KNL are the following: